What can Bubble Net Feeding teach you?

 Not all of the whale groups sing (we could tell they were singing because our boat put a microphone under the water so we could hear them).
 However the singing worked in conjunction with the bubbles to make the herring more confused and more likely to stay in the ‘net’.
 You might have success with one marketing strategy, but you’ll have more success with two that work together (done correctly).

-Here’s a quick video that shows the concept in more detail – here’s the link if the video below doesn’t work:
+Here’s a quick video that shows the concept in more detail – here’s the link.

 It was an amazing sight to see.
 If you make it up to Juneau in the summer it’s definitely worth checking out.